 Northeastern University provides free access to LinkedIn Learning to help fuel learning and professional development.
 Log in to LinkedIn Learning to start exploring.

 Collaboration and Creativity

-Northeastern email accounts include downloads of the Office suite on up to 5 personal devices and the online and mobile versions of the Office apps.
-Microsoft Teams is the preferred online collaboration hub at Northeastern, where you can not only store files and apps but also hold conversations, meetings make voice calls, and even access the Student Hub.
+Northeastern email accounts include downloads of the Office suite on up to five personal devices, and the online and mobile versions of the Office apps.
+Microsoft Teams, the preferred online collaboration hub at Northeastern, allows users to store files and apps, hold conversations and meetings, make voice calls, and even access the Student Hub.

 - Visit portal.office.com.

 - Type in your Northeastern online account username